Choosing the right builder for your conversion project

 - Check their familiarity with planning permission and building regulations

-- Ensure the tradesman will check for snags before the job is finished
+- Ensure the tradesperson will check for snags before the job is finished

 Find out if they’ve done similar conversions to yours